|

 LUCILE:

-English variant of French Lucille, meaning
+English variant spelling of French Lucille, meaning

 "little light."